Selenium is an umbrella project for a range of tools and libraries

 Building a test suite using WebDriver will require you to understand and

-effectively use a number of different components.
+effectively use several components.
 As with everything in

 software, different people use different terms for the same idea.
 Below is